qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 layers from the imported file.
 There you can select which layers to add to the QGIS project:

-* At the top, set a :guilabel:`Group name` to group the drawing files in the project;
+#.
+At the top, set a :guilabel:`Group name` to group the drawing files in the
+   project.
-* Check layers to show: Each selected layer is added to an ad hoc group which contains vector layers for the point, line, label and area features of the drawing layer.
-The style of each layer is setup so that it resembles the look it originally had in \*CAD;
+#.
+Check layers to show: Each selected layer is added to an ad hoc group which
+   contains vector layers for the point, line, label and area features of the drawing layer.
+The style of each layer is setup so that it resembles the look it originally had in \*CAD.
-* Check whether layer should be visible at opening;
+#.
+Check whether layer should be visible at opening.
-* Alternatively using the |checkbox| :guilabel:`Merge layers` option places all layers in a single group;
+#.
+Alternatively using the |checkbox| :guilabel:`Merge layers` option places all
+   layers in a single group.
-* Press **[OK]** to open the layers in QGIS.
+#.
+Press **[OK]** to open the layers in QGIS.

 .. index:: OSM (OpenStreetMap)